Get

 Dachshunds can act needy for several different reasons.
 Fortunately, you can do several things to stop this behavior and build a secure attachment between you and your Dachshund.

 It’s best to act sooner rather than later, as responding later can end up exacerbating needy behavior.
-So, consult your veterinarian or work with a dog trainer to start addressing the behavior.
+So, consult a veterinarian or work with a dog trainer to start addressing the behavior.
 By coming up with the right routine and treatment plan, you and your Dachshund can enjoy many happy days together as you enjoy each other’s company.

 Featured Image Credit: Yelizaveta Tomashevska, Shutterstock